Music HND

 You are encouraged to give a short, informal spoken introduction to your performance, either before or after the music.
 When you introduce yourself, you should

-- give your name and say where you are from
+- Give your name and say where you are from

-- say a little bit about your musical experience (including how long you have been playing or singing, and any experience of playing with other people in bands or ensembles)
+- Say a little bit about your musical experience (including how long you have been playing or singing, and any experience of playing with other people in bands or ensembles)

-- say which if any music exams you have done (within school and/or outside school)
+- Say which, if any, music exams you have done (within school and/or outside school)

-- say which pieces you are going to play or sing, and (if you can) say why you chose them
+- Say which pieces you are going to play or sing, and (if you can) say why you chose them

 Please don’t worry if there are any hesitations or faltering in your introduction: it is just useful for us to get some sense of how you communicate at this stage.